-The student who takes a course on a "CR/NC" basis and who earns a grade equivalent of "A" through "C-" shall receive credit ("CR") for the course and will have the grade, "CR", placed on their permanent record.
-Students who earn a grade equivalent of "D+" through "F" will not receive credit ("NC") for the course and will have the grade "NC" recorded on their permanent record.
-Courses for which "CR" is awarded will be counted as credits completed only; courses for which "NC" is awarded shall not be counted as credits attempted; and in neither case shall "CR" or "NC" be considered in calculating a student's gradepoint average.
-In both instances the course shall be entered on the student's permanent record.
+Courses for which "CR" is awarded will be counted as hours completed only; courses for which "NC" is awarded shall not be counted as hours attempted; and in neither case shall "CR" or "NC" be considered in calculating gradepoint average.
+In both instances the course shall be entered on the student's official academic record.

-Finally, a student may repeat a course for credit ("CR") or a grade ("A"-"F") after receiving a grade of "NC."
-The registrar of The University of Akron will notify instructors by means of the final class list of the student who has elected to utilize the "CR/NC" option.
+A student may repeat a course for credit ("CR") or a grade ("A"-"F") after receiving a grade of "NC."